innogames/dr-json/docs/developer-documentation.md

   > This will update the version in **package.json** as well as creating a new **git tag**.

-2. Run `git push --follow-tags`.
+2. Run `git push` to push to master and then `git push --tags` to also include the new tags.
 Now the new version will be created by [TravisCI](https://travis-ci.org/innogames/dr-json) automatically.

 3. When the build is done, add the changelog to the release description of the [latest release here](https://github.com/innogames/dr-json/releases)
 (You need to write the changelog manually by checking the commits.
 There is no automatic solution right now).